Judikaelle/wikiGo-/README.md

 # WikiGo!

-A search app with Wikipédia API
+A search app with Wikipedia API

 ## What did i use ?
 <ul>